 We take care to keep our dogs safe and confined.
 So why did my dogs fear this child?
 Let’s look at what the child would do.

 Several times a week I would see this boy and his young cousins in my side yard.
 Rocks and sticks would be thrown at the dogs.
 They would kick the fence and hoist themselves up to the top and harass my dogs.
 I could not go to the bathroom for risk of the kids coming after the dogs while I was occupied.
-I would have to bring them in.
+I would have to bring them in even for those few minutes.
 As soon as the boy and his cousins saw my dogs outside, they would bee-line to my yard.
 I had to sit and watch the side yard where the kids trespass to get to the back yard.
 Even If my dogs were inside I had to watch for these kids.
 Why?
 Well the oldest said his mother said he could use our pool whenever he wanted because we had one and he did not.
 I spoke to one of the women living there and said he was not allowed to be in my yard or in my pool at any point.
-But back to the beginning when the all moved in and the fun started.
+It was not their decision whether or not they had access to my yard.
+But back to the beginning when they all moved in and the fun started.

 I was nice at first.
 I would stop the kids and ask if they wanted me to get a dog and they could visit.
 But they had to give me certain behaviors and not trespass.
-Then the kids saw the pool and started to escalate with the dogs and their targeting my yard.
+At first my dogs were OK with the kids.
+Then the kids saw the pool and started to escalate with the dogs and their trespassing in my yard.
 After a couple weeks or so, I became a bit of a banshee.

 When the kids realized how closely my side yard was monitored, they started coming through neighboring yards to get to my fence when the neighbors were at work.
 This meant climbing fences (between 3 – 4 feet high) to trespass through other properties and coming through two yards.
 At one point another neighbor also had a small pool or large hot tub.
 This was one of the yards they would trespass through.
 They would come into the neighboring yard, find lawn chairs, ladders, etc. and climb my fence to harass the dogs.